 - 2. Do you believe reading the objections that the villagers have found the crossing at Shepreth to have impact on their lives and journeys and their real life experience of the MCB type crossing has been adverse? - 3.
 Do you know of any surveys of the residents or users of the Shepreth crossing to assess its success? - 4.
 Were there any traffic surveys to assess the types of journeys by the crossing users? - 5.
-What is the total time delay for the year created by the MCB crossing for users of the level crossing?

-- 6. Looking at APP-39, Do you believe that the input data for the trains used in the modelling is appropriate as the data is based on the Hinxton Road crossing? - 7.
-What is the distance to the trigger signals at Hinxton Road? - 8.
-What is the proposed distance to the trigger signals at Meldreth road? - 9.
-Given the nearby stations at Meldreth road, is the average train speed the same as Hinxton road or slower or faster?
-It is noted on the Meldreth Road risk assessment that the down line is 65MPH. - 10.
-If there is a variance in the speed, distance to triggers and presence of stations how can you be confident in the use of the Hinxton road data? - 11.
-Given there are different types of trains that traverse the level crossing, does the modelling allow for different train types and their variable down times? - 12.
-Are you confident that the modelling takes into account the complexity of the signal positions at Meldreth Road? - 13.
-The original report has validation, which is shown in table 8.6 of App-39.
+What is the total time delay for the year created by the MCB crossing for users of the level crossing? - 6.
+Looking at APP-39, Do you believe that the input data for the trains used in the modelling is appropriate as the data is based on the Hinxton Road crossing? - 7.
+Given there are different types of trains that traverse the level crossing, does the modelling allow for different train types and their variable down times? - 8.
+Are you confident that the modelling takes into account the complexity of the signal positions at Meldreth Road? - 9.
+The original report has validation, which is shown in table 8.6 of App 39.
 Is it usual for the modelled data and the surveyed data to align with no difference?
-Where is the methodology of this validation? - 14.
+Where is the methodology of this validation? - 10.
 There has been further verification at Shepreth Station to check the in use down times of the barriers as included in APP-W7-1 table 5.13, completed circa 8 weeks ago.
 This highlights that there are delays at Shepreth station crossing much longer than VISSUM model output but also that the average delay at Shepreth road of 203 seconds (ref Roger Faires calculation submitted 12th April) is greater than the modelled 169 seconds.
-If the data used in the modelling is not accurate or new data supersedes the previously used data should the modelling not be rerun? - 15.
-The cyclists at Meldreth road are non segregated, with reference to TfL, Traffic Modelling Guidelines - TfL Traffic Modelling Guidelines in your evidence appendix page 468 of that document "If any cyclists queue with traffic and occupy space that would otherwise be taken up by vehicles, at any stopline, then these should be included in the model as part of the flow, saturation flow and DoS measurements."
-Are the cyclists modelled at Meldreth road?
-Given the road width, is there any risk that vehicles will stack up behind slow moving cyclists as they are released from the crossing if there is a cyclist at the head of the queue?
+If the data used in the modelling is not accurate or new data supersedes the previously used data should the modelling not be rerun? - 11.
+The cyclists at Meldreth road are non-segregated, with reference to TfL, Traffic Modelling Guidelines TfL Traffic Modelling Guidelines in your evidence appendix page 468 of that document "If any cyclists queue with traffic and occupy space that would otherwise be taken up by vehicles, at any stopline, then these should be